 Mr. Kaplan is often interviewed by national and international press on class actions and consumer rights and articles about him have appeared in numerous media outlets including The National Law Journal, Business Week, MSNBC and the Seattle Post Intelligencer.
 He recently appeared on the BBC Television program Watchdog and Television New Zealand's Fair Go.

-Mr. Kaplan has been selected as a New York Metro Super Lawyer® for the past seven years and is AV® Preeminent™ Peer Review Rated.
+Mr. Kaplan is a New York Metro Super Lawyer® and is AV® Preeminent™ Peer Review Rated.
 In 2019, Mr. Kaplan was selected as a "top 100" trial lawyer by the National Trial Lawyers, an invitation-only organization composed of the premier trial lawyers from each state or region who meet stringent qualifications as civil plaintiff and/or criminal defense trial lawyers.
 He has been selected as a top 100 trial lawyer in every subsequent year.
 Mr. Kaplan is a member of the American Bar Association, the New York State Bar Association, the State Bar of Georgia, the New York City Bar Association (Litigation Committee).
 Mr. Kaplan most recently served as the New York Democratic Lawyers Council.
 Outside of the practice of law, Mr. Kaplan currently serves as the Deputy Mayor of the Village of Kensington, New York.